God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 A..Going all the way back to the initial building of the desert tabernacle, the people were willing and their hearts were moved (Exod.
 35:4, 21-22).
 Yes, these resources were used to build the (now obsolete) tabernacle, but the offerings were voluntarily, and this outlook is what the New Covenant Scriptures adopts from the Old.

 B..
-Acts 4:32-37 says a small (but growing) community in Jerusalem, when the temple was still going strong, shared everything in common, but they did not demand the entire nation to pay a tax to them.
+Acts 4:32-37 says a small (but growing) community in Jerusalem, when the temple was still going strong, shared everything in common, but they did not demand the entire Christian community to pay a tax to them.
 They did not even bring up a tithe-tax to the growing Christian community.
 This giving was voluntary, the opposite of a tithe-tax.
 And no one was getting rich, either.

 C..
 Acts 6:1-7 says the Hellenistic widows in Jerusalem when the temple rituals were going strong were being neglected in the daily distribution of food, so seven deacons or servants were appointed to take care of the problem.
 The text never says the earliest Christians were to tithe.